ansilove/AnsiLove.framework/README.md

 ## (NSString *)columns

 `columns` is only relevant for ANSi source files with `.BIN` extension and even for those files optional.
 In most cases conversion will work fine if you don't set this flag, the default value is `160` then.
 So please pass `columns` only to `.BIN` files and only if you exactly know what you're doing.
-A KITTEN MAY DIE SOMEWHERE.
+The sun could explode or even worse: A KITTEN MAY DIE SOMEWHERE.

 ## Supported options for each file type

-Here's a simple overview of which file type supports which object:
+Here's a simple overview of which file type supports which object.
+Note that ADF, IDF and XB sources don't support custom font objects as they come with embedded fonts:

 	 ___________________________________________
 	|     |         |       |       |           |